 The issue with mouse pointer lagging or freezing while using Windows is known and while Microsoft has been trying to improve upon it with simultaneous updates, it didn’t help much.

 The cause could be defects with the mouse hardware, or the USB port, or the software and the system.
 We would troubleshoot the issue accordingly to isolate every possibility one by one.
+Some users reported that when they changed the battery, the problem got fixed.

 Try the following suggested resolutions sequentially:

-Solution 1] Clean mouse pad or mouse surface area
+Fix 4] Clean mouse pad or mouse surface area

 Most users don’t exactly need a mouse pad since that isn’t a requirement for an optical mouse, but it matter if the surface beneath it isn’t plain, or is glossy, or has dust on it.
 Check the same and make sure the mouse is placed on a dry, clean, opaque, and non-glossy surface.

-Solution 2] Change the USB ports
+Fix 5] Change the USB ports

 The USB port the mouse is connected to could get loose with time and in such a situation, the pointer would lag or even freeze.
 To isolate this issue, try connecting the USB mouse to different slots.

-Solution 3] Change the mouse
+Fix 6] Change the mouse

 In case the issue is with the external mouse, we could try replacing it with another one, obviously if available.
 If the other mouse works fine, we would have to replace the troublesome mouse permanently.

-Solution 4] Use default mouse settings
+Fix 7] Use default mouse settings

 1] Click on the Start button and then on the gear-like symbol to open the Settings menu.